#DisplacementAlert

 Many non-coop, non-condo properties show a different number of units in their recorded sale versus in PLUTO (a number that comes from tax data)–we found almost 7,000 properties in DAP map with inconsistencies between the datasets.
 If the price per unit displayed on DAP Map is inconsistent with the number of units shown, this inconsistency is likely the reason.

-Construction permit applications reveal new development and renovations in existing buildings.
-This layer shows building permits issued by the Department of Buildings (DOB) between 1/1/2007 and 6/30/2019.
-Darker red indicates more total permits per unit.
-The construction score is calculated by multiplying the total number of construction permits during that time period by 100 and dividing by the total number of units on the property.
+This layer shows the number of open Class C housing maintenance code violations issued by HPD between 1/1/2017 and 6/28/2023.
+Darker red indicates more violations per unit.
+The violations score is calculated by multiplying the total open Class C violations in that time period by 100 and dividing by the total number of residential units on the property.

 The Scale